 We've produced the work of contributors from Forbes, National Geographic, WaPo, The Globe & Mail and others.
 The segments following pull back the lens in interviews with related food, culture and travel experts.
 Again, it’s a unique format in the travel/culture space — spotlighting the creative diversity and audience followings of wide- ranging contributors, sponsors, editorial partners, and powerful influencers.

 Now, we’re re-launching as a podcast, allowing much-needed time for thoughtful production.
 However, Native Traveler mini-features/podcast teasers (with partner and sponsor mentions) will be broadcast daily across Canada in primetime on SiriusXM Canada Talks, Channel 167 (over 3M subscribers and available to 24M subscribers in the US).
 Again, all backed by great online visuals and service info.

 Liz Beatty is a Society of American Travel Writers and North America Travel Writers Association award winner for both feature writing and broadcasting.
 She’s been a regular contributor to National Geographic Travel magazine, books and blogs for years.
-She writes too for T+L, AARP, The Walrus, Toronto LIfe and others.
+She writes too for The Guardian, T+L, AARP, The Walrus, Toronto LIfe and others.
 She’s an alumna of the revered Transom Radio Documentary Workshop.
 In a previous life, she headed up communications for some of travel’s most enviable brands.
 Liz appeared on a regular segment of an established SiriusXM food and lifestyle show before launching Native Traveler as host and executive producer.
-Native Traveler recently won gold, bronze and first finalist honours in the radio broadcast category of the North American Travel Writers Association Awards.
+Native Traveler recently won top honours from both the Society of American Travel Writers and the North American Travel Journalists Association.

 OUR PARTNER: SiriusXM CANADA: